6 Tips for surviving a PMDD crisis

 The bottom line

-No matter what you do, no matter what activity you choose to pursue, the simple fact of doing something will boost your well-being and contribute to the release of your loved friends: serotonin, endorphin, dopamine, etc.
+No matter what you do or what activity you choose to pursue, the simple fact of doing something will boost your well-being and contribute to the release of your loved friends: serotonin, endorphin, dopamine, etc.

 What are the activities that have the power to get you out of the tunnel?
 Leave me a comment or write to me at francesca.thepetiteblogger.com.

 I hope this article has been helpful to you.
-If you think it can benefit others, share it as much as you can.
+If you think it can benefit others, share it as much as possible.

 Sources